 |Seller has to bear the charges & responsibility in case of customisation.
 The seller has high control over inventory.||Solutions are customizable basis each seller’s requirements||Lack of customization basis seller’s needs with least control over inventory|

-How to Choose an eCommerce Fulfillment Provider that is Right for Your Business?
+How to Choose an eCommerce Fulfillment Provider that is Right for Your Business in 2023?

 Who is going to be the fulfillment company for my business?
 This is a question that comes to every seller’s mind and is probably one of the most important decisions that a seller has to make.
 Some points that should be kept in mind before taking this decision are listed below: